ProfessionalsAriel J. Deckelbaum

 Ariel's investment management representations have included advising principals of firms in the exploration of strategic alternatives, including the principals of Fortress in connection with the sale of Fortress Investment Group to SoftBank Group; Avenue Capital Group in its sale of a minority interest to Morgan Stanley; KPS Capital Partners in connection with an investment in KPS by Dyal Capital Partners; and Nomura in its minority investment in Fortress Investment Group.

-Ariel is a member of the board of directors of the Japan Society Inc. He is also the Chair of the McGill Tri-State Board of Advisors and he is a member of the Board of Advisors of the Faculty of Law at McGill University.
-He was a founding member of the Board of New Classrooms Innovation Partners and is a former Chair of the Board of Directors of The Lawyers Alliance for New York.
+Ariel is a member of the Board of Governors of McGill University, a member of the Board of Advisors of the Faculty of Law at McGill University and a member of McGill’s Regional Advisory Board for the U.S. (East Coast).
+He is also a member of the board of directors of the Japan Society Inc. He was a founding member of the Board of New Classrooms Innovation Partners and is a former Chair of the Board of Directors of The Lawyers Alliance for New York.